 Free & Open Source

-A no-frills reader for RSS and Atom feeds.
+A simple reader for RSS and Atom feeds.
 Designed for e-ink browsers, but functional everywhere.
-No signup, no tracking — just your feeds, cleanly presented.
+Sign up to sync your feeds and preferences across devices, and send articles straight to your Kindle email.

 What it looks like